Compound palmar ganglion

 Charactersitic particulars

-back of wrist.
+• Excellent remedy for ganglion at the back of wrist.
 For swelling & indurations around tendons & joints.

-- Also remove tendency to adhesion after
+• Also remove tendency to adhesion after operation of Ganglion.

 Modalities

-- < - rest, change of weather
+• < - rest, change of weather

-- > - heat, warm application.
+• > - heat, warm application.

 Calcarea carb